RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 - [Z80 CPU & Clock Module](https://www.tindie.com/products/tynemouthsw/z80-cpu-clock-and-reset-module-for-rc2014/).

-To operate the RC2014 with an 8085 CPU the following CPU Module must be exchanged for 3. and 4.
+To operate the RC2014 with an 8085 CPU the following CPU Module must be exchanged for items 3. and 4.

 - [8085 CPU Module](https://www.tindie.com/products/feilipu/8085-cpu-module-pcb/).

-Optionally, replacing 2. and 5. with below avoids the need for a flying `PAGE` wire joining RAM and ROM Modules when using the Backplane 8.
+Optionally, replacing items 2. and 5. with the Memory Module avoids the need for a flying `PAGE` wire joining RAM and ROM Modules when using the Backplane 8.
 Using the Memory Module (also compatible with SC108) provides access to the 64kB of shadow RAM for CP/M programs.

 - [Memory Module](https://www.tindie.com/products/feilipu/memory-module-pcb/).

-Additionally, the ACIA Serial Module could be substituted for the SIO/2 dual serial interface.
+Additionally, the ACIA Serial Module could be substituted for item 6. the SIO/2 dual serial interface.
-The ACIA Serial Module is supported with the 8085 CPU Module.
+With the 8085 CPU Module, only the ACIA Serial Module is supported.

 - [ACIA Serial Module](https://rc2014.co.uk/modules/serial-io/).